hungtn21/GoiKanji-Learning_App/README.md

+This project is developed by the HUST - SIT student team as part of the online session of gPBL (global Project-Based Learning) 2024.
+Our project is designed to help you learn vocabulary and Kanji effectively through three main solutions:

+**1. Structured Learning Materials:** We provide a systematized library of materials categorized by proficiency levels, making it easy to find content that matches your current level.
+**2. Spaced Repetition Method:** To ensure long-term retention, we employ the Spaced Repetition method combined with quizzes.
+This approach helps you review vocabulary more effectively.
+**3. Community Interaction: **You can share your mnemonic techniques through comments and receive assistance from fellow learners.

+**Instruction**

-Make sure that the Python you are using is the latest version.
+Make sure that the Python version you are using is the latest version.

-Please install the following frameworks and packages before you test the program:
+Please install the following frameworks and packages in the `requirements.txt` before you test the program:

 ```
     pip install Flask